 Welcome to Markets 4x4, post delivered daily by 4pm in Sydney detailing the key macro themes from the Asian session.

-Here’s what you need to know for <insert date>
+Here’s what you need to know for Wednesday, November 1.

 -- Written by David Scutt